 Follow steps 2 through 4 in the procedure outlined previously for view project-level permissions.

 View object-level permissions

-There are a number of objects that maintain permissions.
+You can define the security or permissions for a number of objects.
 You access them from the context menu of the object.

 From the web portal, open the Security dialog for the object whose permissions you want to set.
-For specific instructions, see these topics:
+For specific instructions, see the following articles: